 The guitar is a 1976 Gibson MK 81 by the way.
-It will be featured in a future article."Buy me a beer" - donate for the site via PayPal.
-Or buy a backing track in my online shop :)
+It will be featured in a future article.

 Today I want to feature a little software that was available as a free dowwnload on the official Mark Knopfler site some years ago.
 It is a flash mixer with individual tracks of the song Sailing to Philadelphia, in other words, a software mixer that does not only allow to listen to the individual instruments but also to adjust the volume of these.
 For this reason it was described as “Anatomy of a track”.

 You only need to download one file (mixer.exe) and simply start it on your computer (it requires flash), the individual sound files for each track are already included.
 Unfortunately the sound quality is not very good due to a heavy compression, and it is only the first two minutes of the song.
 You will see individual mixer channels for drums, lead guitar, vocals (both Mark Knopfler and James Taylor on the same track), acoustic guitar, bass, and another track for both keyboards plus pedal steel guitar.